GriffithStudio/griffithstudio.github.com/index.md

 ---
 layout: default
-title: 'Christopher Griffith Studio'
+title: 'Christopher Griffith Studio | Code'
 ---

-#Christopher Griffith Studio
+While we are photographers first and foremost, we also love cool coding projects.
+Check out our [Scrapbooker](http://griffithstudio.github.com/scrapbooker) gem for Rails.